andyshep/CoreDataPlaygrounds/core-data-playground.md

 Until this point, the context has remained 'empty'.
 When the context is saved, the `NotificationListener` will receive notifications about changes.
 On iOS, a [Fetched Results Controller](https://developer.apple.com/library/ios/documentation/CoreData/Reference/NSFetchedResultsController_Class/Reference/Reference.html) provides a nice abstraction for responding to change notifications.

-With the context saved, we can query it by creatings a [Fetch Request](https://developer.apple.com/library/ios/documentation/DataManagement/Devpedia-CoreData/fetchRequest.html).
+With the context saved, we can query it by creating a [Fetch Request](https://developer.apple.com/library/ios/documentation/DataManagement/Devpedia-CoreData/fetchRequest.html).

 ```swift
 var fetchRequest = NSFetchRequest(entityName: GROEntity.Neighborhood)